oss-tsukuba/incus-auto/example/gfarm-terraform-oci/README.md

 ## Update source code

-- On host OS
+- At host OS
-  - Edit `terraform/ansible/SRC/gfarm/`
+  - Edit `terraform/ansible/SRC/gfarm/*` files
-- On tf container in Incus
+- At tf container in Incus
   - `make send-files`
+  - or `make SYNC-files` to synchronize deleted files
-- On gfmanage on OCI
+- At gfmanage on OCI
   - `make ansible-gfarm-setup-all`
   - TODO `make ansible-gfarm-update-source`

-## Clear Gfarm all data
+## Clear all Gfarm data

-- On gfmanage on OCI
+- At gfmanage on OCI
   - `make ansible-gfarm-DESTROY`
   - `make ansible-gfarm-setup-all`

 ## Destroy

-- On tf container in Incus
+- At tf container in Incus
   - `make terraform-destroy`
-- On gfmanage on OCI
+- At gfmanage on OCI
   - `make CLEAN`
   - Reusable files (not deleted)
     - terraform/id_ecdsa